hey-api/openapi-ts/README.md

 ## About

-This is an opinionated fork of the [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen) package.
-We created it after the original project became [unmaintained](https://github.com/ferdikoomen/openapi-typescript-codegen/issues/1276#issuecomment-1302392146) because we wanted to support OpenAPI v3.1 introduced in the FastAPI [v0.99.0](https://fastapi.tiangolo.com/release-notes/#0990) release.
+`openapi-ts` started as a fork of [openapi-typescript-codegen](https://github.com/ferdikoomen/openapi-typescript-codegen).
+We created it after the original project became [unmaintained](https://github.com/ferdikoomen/openapi-typescript-codegen/issues/1276#issuecomment-1302392146) to add support for OpenAPI v3.1.
 We plan to resolve the most pressing issues in the original project – open an issue if you'd like to prioritise your use case!

 ## Features